Keith-Tachibana/Whiteboard_Practice/Is_It_An_Isogram/Problem.md

 # Is It An Isogram?
-Write a function that returns a Boolean value about whether the input is an isogram (which is a word that has no repeating letters anywhere, either consecutively or non-consecutively)
+Write a function that returns a Boolean value about whether the input is an isogram (which is a word that has no repeating letters anywhere, either consecutively or non-consecutively).
 ## Input:
 A string
 ## Output: